Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 .. note::

+    * If your are looking for how to run for other boards, please ref to :ref:`design_board`.
     * Please refer to :ref:`develop_appdev` and :ref:`develop_buildsystem` for more information.
     * If you want to access SoC related APIs, please use ``nuclei_sdk_soc.h`` header file.
     * If you want to access SoC and board related APIs, please use ``nuclei_sdk_hal.h`` header file.